 I held a leadership position with ARRL as the AEC for Skywarn in Wayne County from 1991 to 1993.

 I am also an amateur musician.
-I've been playing trumpet since the late 70's and play in the Downriver Community Band as well as occaisionally playing in the Schoolcraft College Jazz Ensemble and my church St. Cyprian's Roman Catholic Church.
+I've been playing trumpet since the late 70's I also sing and play guitar in our church.

 Search my Log:

 73 and good DX de John N8QGC.